aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 * In the Network Firewal policy options there are "default actions" that can be selected.
 Today the actions don't yet include "Application Reject Established."
 The "reject" action sends a TCP reset packet to the client when a connection is blocked so that the connection fails gracefully.
 We reccomend that customers create their own "Default Deny" Suricata compatbile rule group with the following default deny custom rules in it, then place this rule group at the very end of their firewall policy.
 Customers should not combine these custom default deny rules with any firewall default actions.

 * Option 1 - "Application Reject Established"
-  * This option doesn't rely on $HOME_NET, but it also treats ingress and egress traffic the same.
+  * This option doesn't rely on $HOME_NET being set, but it also treats ingress and egress traffic the same.
 ```
 # "Application Reject Established" custom default deny rules
 #